acdha/restful-bag-server/RESTful Bag Store.rst

-    Explicit versioning: the manifest and contents move under a new version/_hash_/ structure, with convenience ``version/latest`` which is either the only bag (on servers which promise imutability) or the latest version as determined by the server.
+    Explicit versioning: the manifest and contents move under a new version/_hash_/ structure, with convenience ``version/latest`` which is either the only bag (on servers which promise immutability) or the latest version as determined by the server.

     Arbitrary symbolic names may be allowed but MUST redirect to the